Volunteer Instructor Training and Screening

 Training Progression with Track 3

-There is an opportunity to further develop your skills through various levels of instruction offered by Track 3 in both adaptive skiing and snowboarding.
+There is an opportunity to further develop your skills through various levels of instruction offered by Track 3 in adaptive skiing, cognitive support training and snowboarding.
 There is no obligation to progress to a different level: it is your choice whether to progress or whether you are content as an assistant instructor or Level 1 instructor.